freenas/freenas-docs/userguide/intro.rst

 <https://forums.freenas.org/index.php?threads/hardware-recommendations-read-this-first.23069/>`__
 provides some specific recommendations for those planning on purchasing hardware.
 Refer to
-`Building, Burn-In, and Testing your FreeNAS system
+`Building, Burn-In, and Testing your FreeNAS® system
 <https://forums.freenas.org/index.php?threads/building-burn-in-and-testing-your-freenas-system.17750/>`_
 for detailed instructions on how to test new hardware.

 .. _RAM: